 Regardless of how your VED is taxed, if it’s an older diesel it is going to be expensive.
 And, if you’re commuting into a city centre with a low emission zone, you’ll be paying for that every day.

-Unless your insurance does not cover you for commuting in your campervan, there are no other legal implications for commuting in a campervan.
+Unless your insurance policy does not cover you for commuting in your campervan, there are no other legal implications for commuting in a camper.

 How Do I Know Whether I Can Commute in my Campervan?